 Side Four: Quidditch Hoops!
 This side features Quidditch hoops made from wooden rings that can be lifted up and down.
 I chose to use wooden teething rings so they would be save for little ones.

-Download the pattern and instructions for assembling each side of the cube in my Resource Library.
-You will find it under the Sewing Patterns sections.
+Download the pattern and instructions for assembling each side of the cube by filling out the purple form at the end of this post.
 Once the sides are created, come back to this post to follow the instructions for putting them all together as a cube!